Textbooks

 The authors have developed these activities after decades of instructing TESOL/ESOL endorsement courses at the undergraduate and graduate level.
 Today’s readers are looking for ways to apply what they are learning, and these innovative and engaging activities are classroom-proven.
 The perforated pages make it easy to tear out pages to submit for grading and other purposes, such as portfolio compilation.
 Most importantly, students share that these activities provide them with real-world application for their schools and are an excellent resource when reviewing for teacher certification exams.

-Preparing the Way: Teaching ELs in the Pre-K-12 Classroom (4th edition) provides a solid foundation in the study of ESOL.
-The text addresses legislation, policies, theories of second language learning, culture, applied linguistics, special populations, bilingualism, testing, and evaluation.
-This newest edition features expanded resources, including more than 60 applicable activities for the K-12 classroom, as well as power points, visuals, and auditory presentations to supplement ESOL coursework in teacher preparation programs and school district ESOL workshops.
+Preparing the Way: Teaching English learners in the P-12 Classroom (5th edition) provides a solid foundation in the study of ESOL.
+The text addresses legislation, policies, theories of second language learning, applied linguistics, special populations, bilingualism, testing, and evaluation.
+This newest edition features expanded resources, including more than 60 applicable activities for the K-12 classroom, and a chapter on lesson/unit planning, as well as power points, visuals, and auditory presentations to supplement ESOL coursework in teacher preparation programs and school district ESOL workshops.